5 Simple Knowledge Base SEO Tips Anyone Can Follow

 5. Format your content for the web

-Have you ever run across a wall of text while reading on your mobile device or tried to find the one sentence you need to solve a problem in a 5,000-word knowledge base article?
+Have you ever been overwhelmed by a wall of text while reading on your mobile device or tried to find the one sentence you need to solve a problem in a 5,000-word knowledge base article?

 Following a few best practices of help document design will make it easier for your customers to read your content on any device and find exactly what they're looking for.
-And if you're doing the best job of any content online at getting searchers to the answers they need, it's much more likely that you'll also get the best rankings.
+And if you're doing the best job of any article online at getting searchers the answers they need, it's much more likely that you'll also get the best rankings in search engines.

 Here are a few things to keep in mind when writing your knowledge base content: